beast-dev/doc/tutorials/influenza_phylodynamics/influenza_phylodynamics_tutorial.md

 If we select the tab on the right-hand-side labelled `Trace` we can view the raw trace (e.g for treeModel.rootHeight), that is, the sampled values against the  step in the MCMC chain.

+{% include image.html file="fig14.png" prefix="tutorials/influenza_phylodynamics/" caption="" %}

 Here you can see how the samples are correlated.
 There are 1000 samples in the trace (we ran the MCMC for 1,000,000 steps sampling every 1000) but it is clear that adjacent samples often tend to have similar values.
 The ESS for the clock.rate is about 17, so we are only getting 1 independent sample to every 60 actual samples).
 It also seems that the default burn-in of 10% of the chain length is inadequate (the posterior values are still increasing over the first part of the chain).
 Not excluding enough of the start of the chain as burn-in will bias the results and render estimates of ESS unreliable.

 The analysis needs to be run longer.
 The lowest ESS of about 3 suggests that we have to run it at least 35 times longer to get ESSs that are >100.
 However, it would be better to aim higher (e.g. a chain length of 10,000,000 and sampling every 10,000 generations).
 If the previous analysis ran reasonably fast and if time permits, you can can go back to BEAUti and set up and run this longer analysis, but it is probably advisable to proceed with summarizing the longer runs that are provided with this tutorial.
 Load the new log file into Tracer (you can leave the old one loaded for comparison).
 Click on the Trace tab and look at the raw trace plot.

 Again we have chosen options that produce 1000 samples and with an ESS of > 400 for the coalescent model parameters there is little auto-correlation between the samples.
 There are no obvious trends in the plot which would suggest that the MCMC has not yet converged, and there are no large-scale fluctuations in the trace which would suggest poor mixing.
 As we are satisfied with the behavior of the MCMC we can now move on to one of the parameters of interest: substitution rate.
 Select clock.rate in the left-hand table.
 This is the average substitution rate across all sites in the alignment.
 Now choose the density plot by selecting the tab labeled ‘Marginal Prob Distribution’.
 This shows a plot of the posterior probability density of this parameter.
 You should see a plot similar to this:

+{% include image.html file="fig15.png" prefix="tutorials/influenza_phylodynamics/" caption="" %}

 As you can see the posterior probability density is roughly bell-shaped.
 When looking at the equivalent histogram in the Estimates panel, there is some sampling noise which is smoothened by the KDE; this would be reduced if we ran the chain for longer but we already have a reasonable estimate of the mean and HPD interval.
 The treeModel.rootHeight parameter provides an estimate of the time to the most recent common ancestor since the most recent sampling data (in our case: 2009.403).
 What would be the mean estimate for the date of the MRCA?

 The exponential.growthRate (r) provides an estimate of the epidemic growth of H1N1/09.
 Given that Nt = N0 e-rt (with N0 being the population size at present), the doubling time for r = 21 is about 0.03 years or 12 days.
-Interestingly, it has been shown that the basic reproductive ratio (R0) is related to the growth rate (see http://tree.bio.ed.ac.uk/wiki/pages/t769F5D1/Relationship_between_R0_and_the_epidemic_growth_rate.html).
+Interestingly, it has been shown that the basic reproductive ratio (R0) is related to the growth rate (see (estimating_R0.html)[this page for details]).
 However, the basic reproductive number is dependent not just on an estimate of r, but also a good estimate of the generation time distribution, which reflects the time between successive infections in a chain of transmission.
 If we assume a generation time distribution that follows the gamma distribution, then R0 = (1 +  r / b) ^a, where a and b are the parameters of the gamma distribution (and a = μ2 / σ2, b = μ / σ2).
 Taking μ = 3 days and σ = 2 days, what would be the mean estimate for the H1N1/09 R0?

 ### Summarizing the trees

 We have seen how we can diagnose our MCMC run using Tracer and produce estimates of the marginal posterior distributions of parameters of our model.
 However, BEAST also samples trees (either phylogenies or genealogies) at the same time as the other parameters of the model.
 These are written to a separate file called the `trees' file.
 This file is a standard NEXUS format file.
 As such it can easily be loaded into other software in order to examine the trees it contains.
 One possibility is to load the trees into a program such as PAUP* and construct a consensus tree in a similar manner to summarizing a set of bootstrap trees.
 In this case, the support values reported for the resolved nodes in the consensus tree will be the posterior probability of those clades.

 In this tutorial, however, we are going to use a tool that is provided as part of the BEAST package to summarize the information contained within our sampled trees.
 The tool is called TreeAnnotator and once running, you will be presented with a window like the one below.

+{% include image.html file="fig16.png" prefix="tutorials/influenza_phylodynamics/" caption="" %}

 TreeAnnotator takes a single 'target' tree and annotates it with the summarized information from the entire sample of trees.
 The summarized information includes the average node ages (along with the HPD intervals), the posterior support and the average rate of evolution on each branch (for relaxed clock models where this can vary).
 The program calculates these values for each node or clade observed in the specified 'target' tree.